 The patients were informed about the purpose of blood sampling that was to be sent for CBC and culturing to demonstrate the underlying pathogen behind their fever.
-They were 41 (70.7%) males and 17 (29.3%) females; the average age of patients was between 14 and 80 years.
+They were 41 (70.7%) males and 17 (29.3%) females; the patient ages ranged from 14 and 80 years.
 All of these cases suffered from hematological malignancy.
 Patients with hematologic malignancies with neutropenic fever were divided into four groups according to absolute neutrophil count (mild neutropenia: ANC < 1500/mm3, moderate neutropenia: ANC < 1000/mm3, severe neutropenia: ANC < 500/mm3, very severe neutropenia: ANC < 200/mm3).

-Inclusion criteria in this study include all adult patients with hematological malignancy undergoing chemotherapy who presented with neutropenic fever, body temperature of $\geq$ 38.3 °C on one occasion, or $\geq$ 38 °C that sustained over 1 hour, with absolute neutrophil count of $\leq$ 1500/mm.
+Inclusion criteria in this study include all adult patients with hematological malignancy undergoing chemotherapy who presented with neutropenic fever, body temperature of \geq 38.3 °C on one occasion, or \geq 38 °C that sustained over 1 hour, with absolute neutrophil count of <1500/mm3.